pjcollins21/openapp_Patrick_Collins/README.txt

 Part One utilizes the python modules CSV and RE which may need to be installed via pip before attempting to run code.

+In Part Two, I decided to add a check for non-int numbers or non-digits.
+Floats, chars, and strings return 'Invalid'.
+I added two tests to verify.
+I left in prints in the test as I generally prefer to get some visual feedback when I run code/tests.

 The code runs for me prior to a push to git.
 If you encounter any errors, please let me know.